yawenguan/multires/README.txt

 To perform the analysis, source("Master.R") in R.
 This will perform the following
   1. create spectral covariates
-  2. fit spectral downscaler with cross-species for 9 batches with 3days in a batch
+  2. fit spectral downscaler with cross-species for 9 batches with 3 days in a batch
-  3. combind MCMC samples from subposteriors using parallelMCMCcombine
+  3. combine MCMC samples from subposteriors using parallelMCMCcombine
-  4. make spatial prediction, forecast at hold out locations.
-And make mappredicton for entire    region.
+  4. make spatial prediction and forecast at hold out locations.
+And make map predicton for the contiguous US.
   5. Make figures